WuMo by Wulff & Morgenthaler for November 13, 2016

 8. Missing large

-rstorm over 7 years ago
+rstorm about 8 years ago

 The Wright’s patent was on their 1902 glider, not the powered 1903 plane and covered controlling a craft in the air using moveable surfaces, something that Lilienthal, Chanute, and Montgomery were unable to do.
 Curtis and the French stole this idea from them, ignoring the patent which resulted in the legal battles.
 Most of Whitehead’s credit came from conflicting reports given by eyewitnesses over 30 years after the fact, and again, no viable means of control.
 Give credit where credit is due.